dma1982/algo/README.md

-algo
+Codes
 ====

-The source code of online judge; such as codeforces, eular and UVA.
+The source code of algorithm/Linux/Resume and so on.